Eun777/tp/docs/UserGuide.md

 **Examples:**

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the first patient to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the second patient to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower` Edits the name of the second patient to be `Betsy Crower`.

 **Note:**